noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 Admin.prototype.__proto__ = User.prototype;
 ```

-`Admin` obviously share some behaviors with `User`.
-So, we can write this shared behaviors in a function using "
+`Admin` obviously shares some behaviors with `User`.
+So, we can write these shared behaviors in a function using
-contexts":
+"contexts":

 ```javascript
 /// helpers.js